 Both the F test, in an analysis of variance, and the equivalent two-group t test fail to reject the equality of the means for the two groups.
 However, the Bartlett's test for equal variance also rejects equal variance for the two groups.
 Accordingly, we repeat the t test for two groups with unequal variances using Welch's degree of freedom.
-The Welch statistic of -.9315 fails to reject the equality of the means; the two conventional significance levels.
+The Welch statistic of -.9315 fails to reject the equality of the means; the two means are not statistically different from each other at any conventional significance levels.